by Rob Corliss, Chef/Founder, A.T.E. (All Things Epicurean)

 For all of us in foodservice, tracking the latest flavor trends and consumer preferences is crucial for success.
 As a culinary consultant, it’s my job to translate sustaining trends into actionable menu items that create buzz and generate business growth.
 With that in mind, here are five that I think will continue to influence dining behavior, and that require thoughtful attention when it comes to modern menu strategy.

-Each year at the NRA Show, the content and tradeshow spark my interest and help me keep on top of trends.
+Each year at the National Restaurant Association Show, the content and tradeshow spark my interest and help me keep on top of trends.
 I look for two things in particular:

 1) Commonalities among ingredients/buzzwords/techniques/stories that may identify trend paths

 2) A specific need—in 2018, this will be searching and trialling innovative to-go packaging and digital ordering/tracking tools